harmony-one/h/progress/alaina-furstenberg.md

+2025-10-05 Mon: [Thread](https://x.com/harmonyprotocol/status/1975393699598352716) on Q3 article.
+Continued reading of yieldbasis documents.
+Insight: YieldBasis turns BTC deposits into self-balancing, 2× leveraged positions that earn yield while moving in sync with BTC’s price.
+Its circular design recycles interest and fees to keep leverage stable and reward both active stakers and passive holders.

+---

+2025-10-04 Sun: Reading yieldbasis docs.
+Insight: YieldBasis automatically maintains a 2× leveraged BTC position by pairing user BTC with borrowed crvUSD, so deposits earn trading fees while tracking BTC’s price without impermanent loss.
+All interest and fees are recycled within the system, funding rebalancing and rewarding both liquidity providers and stakers for sustainability.

+2025-10-03 Sat: [Tweeting](https://x.com/harmonyprotocol/status/1974576760663822445) the protocol short.

+2025-10-02 Fri: Filming & editing the [protocol progress video](https://youtube.com/shorts/t9nwS1GlHEA?si=3GcvIv755A1SM0a6), per Gheis's information.
+Update of the community section plus sharing on X. Sent out [Q3 newsletter](https://open.substack.com/pub/harmonyone/p/q3-2025-london-and-berlin-forks-stream), published 4 [youtube videos](https://youtu.be/-N4fGamSQVY) of quarterly progress.
+Designed thumbnails in Nippon animation style.

+2025-10-01 Thu: Designing the thumbnail for the Q3 video.
+[Promoted TallyUp](https://x.com/harmonyprotocol/status/1973859562659983399), a new app launched from Fortune Validator.
+Reviewing Gheis's protocol highlights, writing a script for the weekly youtube short.

+2025-10-01 Wed: Editing of the Q3 youtube video, correcting all captions in Descript.
+Uploaded a private version to Youtube, and am reviewing captions with Theo.
+Wrote the introductory paragraph for the newsletter.

+---

 2025 Q3 Review (38 hours)

 This quarter, I focused on consistent marketing, publishing weekly Twitter threads, progress shorts, and monthly Substack newsletters.
 I designed announcement assets, recap videos, and community updates, while coordinating co-marketing campaigns with Travala, CryptoLand_DAO, AthleteFi, FlappyH1, and validators.
 I expanded our research-driven content by distilling DeFi insights from academic papers and industry blogs into accessible threads, covering topics like asymmetric hedge ratios, delta-neutral LPs, dynamic hedging, futures-based ETFs, and reinforcement learning for liquidity management.
 I also scripted and produced shorts from Stephen and Aaron’s DeFi voice memos, finalized the July, August, and September newsletters, and packaged team milestones into recap materials.